Aircoookie/WLED-Docs/docs/usermods/Rotary-Encoder.md

 ---
-title: Four line display
+title: Work in Progress
 hide:
   # - navigation
   # - toc
 ---

-## I2C 4 Line Display Usermod ALT
+## Rotary Encoder UI Usermod ALT

 Thank you to the authors of the original version of these usermods.
 It would not have been possible without them!
 "usermod_v2_four_line_display"